ratnaparkhi/TSPG/index.md

 * TSPG displays facts of Titanic disaster each time you play.
 These facts could be used to improve your chances of getting a correct answer.

-* Number of consecutive correct guesses is updated and you may get a grand prize after 1000 consecutive correct guesses.

 ---

 ##